Them (band)

-Them were a rock group formed in Belfast, Northern Ireland, in April 1964, most prominently known for the rock standard "Gloria" and launching singer Van Morrison's musical career.
-The original five-member band consisted of Morrison, Alan Henderson, Ronnie Milling, Billy Harrison and Eric Wrixon.
+Them were an Irish rock band formed in Belfast, in April 1964, most prominently known for their 1964 garage rock standard "Gloria" and launching Van Morrison's musical career.
+The original five-member band consisted of Morrison, Alan Henderson, Ronnie Milling, Billy Harrison, and Eric Wrixon.

 Them scored two UK hits in 1965 with "Baby, Please Don't Go" (UK No. 10) and "Here Comes the Night" (UK No. 2; Ireland No. 2).
 The latter song and "Mystic Eyes" were top 40 hits in the US.

 Morrison quit the band in 1966 and went on to a successful career as a solo artist.
-Despite their relatively few hit singles, the Belfast group had considerable influence on other bands, such as the Doors.
+The group had considerable influence on other bands, such as the Doors.

-The band's 1964 recording of "Gloria" was inducted into the Grammy Hall of Fame in 1999.
-It was rated at No.69 on Dave Marsh's 1989 book, The Heart of Rock and Soul, The 1001 Greatest Singles Ever and "Mystic Eyes" was rated at No.458.
-"Gloria" was listed at No.208 on the 2004 Rolling Stone magazine's feature, The 500 Greatest Songs of All Time.
+The band's recording of "Gloria" was inducted into the Grammy Hall of Fame in 1999.
+It was ranked No. 69 in Dave Marsh's 1989 book, The Heart of Rock and Soul, The 1001 Greatest Singles Ever and "Mystic Eyes" was ranked No. 458.
+"Gloria" was listed at No. 208 in the 2004 Rolling Stone magazine's feature The 500 Greatest Songs of All Time.